Balochistan Awami Party

 The party emerged as the largest party in Balochistan as a result of the 2018 Pakistani general election.
 It leads a coalition government in the province and is also a part of the ruling coalition in the National Assembly.
-It also has 4 elected members in the KP Assembly.
+It has been described as a pro-establishment party in Balochistan.

 Origins

 On 24 December 2015, Sanaullah Zehri of the Pakistan Muslim League (N) was sworn in as the Chief Minister of Balochistan.
 His tenure lasted for two years, until on 2 January 2018, dissident MPAs of his own party rebelled against him and decided to support the opposition in a motion of no confidence against him.
-Fearing defeat, Zehri resigned as Chief Minister on 9 January 2018, and was replaced 4 days later by Abdul Quddus Bizenjo on 13 January.
+Fearing defeat, Zehri resigned as Chief Minister on 9 January 2018, and was replaced four days later by Abdul Quddus Bizenjo on 13 January.
 This was largely seen as a setback for the PML-N in the province.

 Two months later in the Senate elections, the PML-N failed to secure a single seat in the province.
-Instead, independents supported by the new provincial government won 6 out of the 11 seats that were up for election.
+Instead, independents supported by the new provincial government won six out of the 11 seats that were up for election.
 This was seen as another setback for the PML-N.

 Furthermore, this group of senators, with the support of the provincial government, decided to launch their own candidate for the Election of Chairman in the senate.
 This group secured the backing of Pakistan Tehreek-e-Insaf, the Pakistan Peoples Party and many other parties which allowed them to elect their candidate Sadiq Sanjrani as Senate Chairman, securing 57 out of 103 votes.

 Foundation

 Following these events, rumours emerged of a new political party being formed.
-On 29 March 2018, Saeed Hashmi and Anwaar-ul-Haq Kakar announced the creation of the BAP and declared that it had the support of 32 out of 65 lawmakers in the Balochistan Assembly.
+On 29 March 2018, Saeed Ahmed Hashmi and Anwar ul Haq Kakar announced the creation of the BAP and declared that it had the support of 32 out of 65 lawmakers in the Balochistan Assembly.

 On 16 May 2018, the party elected Jam Kamal Khan, former Federal Minister of State for Petroleum, as their leader.